 Amy Tobin

-community worker
+producer community worker

 Welcome

-I like art and community.
+I work in art and community,

 Communal and Jewish life

 These experiences have ranged from an immersive cabaret rock opera based on the biblical Book of Esther (see below); to community Passover seders (pageants commemorating the hunger for freedom), to experiments interpreting traditional prayers at the Jewish new year.
-Sometimes I also just sing songs.

 Music